-(1) The Dean decides on recognition of an examination passed by the student in a doctoral programme of study in a previous similar doctoral study after an opinion is given by the supervisor and guarantor.
-If it is an examination of a foreign language, an opinion is also given by the foreign language department.

-(2) An examination of a foreign language may be recognized if it was passed during law study at a foreign higher education institution providing that no more than 10 years have passed since the passing of the examination at the foreign higher education institution.

-(3) Recognition of an examination is recorded in the Student Information System.
+- (1) The Dean decides on recognition of an examination passed by the student in a doctoral programme of study in a previous similar doctoral study after an opinion is given by the supervisor and guarantor.
+If it is an examination of a foreign language, an opinion is also given by the foreign language department. - (2) An examination of a foreign language may be recognized if it was passed during law study at a foreign higher education institution providing that no more than 10 years have passed since the passing of the examination at the foreign higher education institution. - (3) Recognition of an examination is recorded in the Student Information System. - (4) State doctoral examination cannot be recognised.